ProAgileAB/agile-team-development/guides/Four-stages-of-psychological-safety.md

 In pairs, talk about what high psychological safety can lead to.

 Change paris and let the participants read the descriptions of the four stages.
-- In the same pairs discuss your view on the stages.
+In these pairs, discuss your view on the stages.
 Examples of questions to discuss:
 - What does that mean to you?
 - How do they differ?
 - Do you feel that you have this safety?